TIny-Hacker/Spriter/readme.txt

 select.

 Now you're in the editor!
 You can use the [2nd] or [enter] keys to place a pixel, and the arrow keys to move your cursor around.
-To change colors, press [f4], which will open the color selecting menu.
+If you'd like to erase a pixel, press the [alpha] key.
+In order to change the color you're using, press [f4], which will open the color selecting menu.
 If you'd like to zoom in or out while editing, you can use the [+] and [-] keys.